jek-bao-choo/aws-eks-splunk-o11y-workshop/README.md

 ```

 ## Congratulations
-You have setup your AWS EKS cluster with the resources required for Splunk O11y workshop.
+You have completed your AWS EKS cluster setup with the resources for Splunk O11y workshop.
 Let us get started with the workshop at https://signalfx.github.io/observability-workshop/